The Manna House

-- Low point: There's no loo
+- Low point: No toilets

-- Notable dish: Lime and coconut opera
+- Notable dish: Hazelnut and praline choux bun

 Known for its bread (made using Scottish ingredients where possible and without flour improvers, preservatives or other undesirables), the Manna House is a local bakery found at the top of Easter Road.
 Everything is made fresh on the premises – from savoury and sweet pastries to cakes, and soups, salads, tarts and 20 types of daily bread.
 Many use it as a neighbourhood shop, but after a recent expansion and the inclusion of a café it's now easier to have your cake to take home and eat it in house too.